mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 And then if you go back to that source, you don’t know what it is, but there is really a kind of astonishment, enormous astonishment.

 And then from this astonishment, you can build up philosophy, psychology – Buddha’s teaching.

-So what is the beginning of the teaching – philosophy, and psychology, Buddhism?
+What is the beginning of the teaching – philosophy, and psychology, Buddhism?
 It is just astonishment, just surprise.

 That surprise is described as the Buddha land, [in a] literary sense.
 You know, the beautiful Buddha land is coming up, adorned with various seven jewels, et cetera.

-So very naturally you can build up a wonderful world, because it is just astonishment.
+Very naturally you can build up a wonderful world, because it is just astonishment.
 Nothing to pin down.
 But directly you can feel it, you can touch it.
 Something touches your heart.

 So just surprise; *big* surprise.
 Then from this big surprise, the human world is coming up, and philosophy is coming up. *Physics* is coming up.
 Buddhism is coming up, Christianity is coming up.
 God, [and] any ideas are coming up from this.
 So finally what you have to do is, let’s go back to that simple and silent and clear world.
 So-called “just surprise,” huge surprise.